daniela-palleschi/pcibex_L2_aspect/README.md

 - I think some of the demo info collected is maybe relevant for the Turkish speakers, cause I guess you pay them differently?
 E.g., do we need (for our purposes):
   - putting personal phone number? maybe not?
+    - Not needed for the Czech experiment (RL)
   - asking for their address and actual birthday...do we need this/is it really allowed?
     + I usually just give a drop down menu of 18-31, with '17 or younger' and '32 or older' as options, which then will end the experiment if they continue

 But again, maybe this is needed because of the different population/payment?
+- What we wil need, however, is an *optional* field for their email address.
+This is the way the pool works - students register to it with an email address which is then used to track whether they've done the required number of experiments to get credit.
+We would download the file, get the addresses, send them to Jan and then just delete them.
+- Would this be fine re the approval?
+(RL)

 Consent/Participant info: